icodealot/raylib-go-noaa/README.md

 ##### Config File
 `config.yml`: The first option is to edit the `config.yml` file included with this project.
-The example shown here points the application at the Chicago, IL weather observations.
+The example shown here points the application at the Chicago, IL weather observations pulling in standard units.

 ```yaml
 noaa: